reallmerry/Loader/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you'd like to help improve RStudio Loader:
+If you'd like to help improve Loader:

 1. **Fork the repository** on GitHub
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)